yeshua453/website/docs/controls/textfield.md

 ### `icon`

-The name of the icon to show before the input field and outside of the decoration's container.
+The icon to show before the input field and outside of the decoration's container.
+Can be a `Control` or an icon name.

 ### `input_filter`